Your questions answered

 This is paid by your Funding Body.
 The fee is currently £660.00 + VAT = £792.00.

 In line with current government guidelines, students may be required to contribute £200 towards the cost of any recommended computer equipment.
-Students may wish to seek further guidance from their disability advisor.
+You may wish to seek further guidance from their disability advisor.